Liverpool take on Besiktas in the Europa League on 26 February. See this information and advice page for travelling fans.

-The Foreign and Commonwealth Office (FCO) advise against all travel to the towns of Akḉakale and Ceylanpinar and against all but essential travel to areas within 10km of Turkey’s border with Syria.
+The Foreign and Commonwealth Office (FCO) advise against all travel to within 10 km of the border with Syria.

 Over 2,500,000 British nationals visit Turkey every year.
 Most visits are trouble-free.

-For the time being, if you don’t have an e-Visa you can still get a visa on arrival for £20 in cash, but the visa on arrival service is due to be phased out in the near future.
-To avoid possible problems or delays at the Turkish border, or when boarding your flight in the UK, get an e-Visa before you travel.
+If you don’t have an e-Visa you can still get a visa on arrival for £20 in cash, although the visa on arrival service is due to be phased out.
+Getting an e-Visa before you travel will avoid possible problems or delays at the Turkish border, or when boarding your flight in the UK.
 See Entry requirements

 Take out comprehensive travel and medical insurance before you travel.